 The District has designated the Drought Reserve, the San Felipe Emergency Reserve, the Advanced Water Purification Center Reserve, the Public-Private Partnership Reserve and the Supplemental Water Supply Reserve as Special Purpose Funds.
-As of February 1, 2019, there was approximately \$24.6 million on deposit in such Special Purpose Funds and, based on the mid-year budget, the District anticipates depositing an additional \$5.2 million to the Special Purpose Funds upon the closing of Fiscal Year 2018-19.
+As of June 30, 2019 (but prior to Fiscal Year-ending transfers), there was approximately \$24.7 million on deposit in such Special Purpose Funds.